 Maybe we found a person or group who seemed to have the answers.
 Whether they were optimistic or pessimistic, it’s the same thing.
 A way of looking at the world, followed by actions consistent with that vision which we learned growing up.

 In the end, it boils down to one thing: reacting to circumstances.
 And the fact that circumstances are the dominant force in our lives.
 This message reaches us in many ways, by the parental approval for the right responses to appropriate circumstances and disapproval in the opposite case, by the rewards teachers give for a correct answer and bad grades in the opposite case.

 When circumstances are at the center of our lives, we can only react in one of two ways: by responding to it or by reacting against it.
 We can be the “good little child ” or the “angry rebel.”

 This reaction-response orientation assumes that you are powerless.
 In fact, if we could only react or respond, where does the power lie?
 In the circumstances.
-Thus, since the power does not lie in us, we are powerless and the circumstances are all powerful.
-Even those who have achieved what others see as significant achievements have often succeeded in order to avoid failure.
+Thus, since the power does not lie in us, we are powerless and the circumstances are all-powerful.
+Even those who have achieved what others see as significant achievements have often succeeded to avoid failure.
 Success itself does nothing to change the assumption of powerlessness.